-88 Crown Castle June 7, 2018 Ex Parte Letter at 15; see also id. at 13 ("Densification of networks will be key for augmenting the capacity of existing networks and laying the groundwork for the deployment of 5G."); id. at 15-16 ("When trying to maximize spectrum re-use and boost capacity, moving facilities by just a few hundred feet can mean the difference between excellent service and poor service.
+97 Crown Castle June 7, 2018 Ex Parte Letter at 15; see also id. at 13 ("Densification of networks will be key for augmenting the capacity of existing networks and laying the groundwork for the deployment of 5G."); id. at 15-16 ("When trying to maximize spectrum re-use and boost capacity, moving facilities by just a few hundred feet can mean the difference between excellent service and poor service.
 The FCC's rules, therefore, must account for the effect siting decisions would have on every level of service, including increasing capacity and adding new spectrum bands.
 Practices and decisions that prevent carriers from doing either materially prohibit the provision of telecommunications service and thus should be considered impermissible under Section 332.").
 Contrary approaches appear to occur in part when courts' policy balancing places more importance on broadly preserving state and local authority than is justified.
-See, e.g., APT, 196 F.3d at 479; Albermarle County, 211 F.3d at 86; City Council of Virginia Beach, 155 F.3d at 429; National Tower, LLC v.
+See, e.g., APT, 196 F.3d at 479; Albemarle County, 211 F.3d at 86; City Council of Virginia Beach, 155 F.3d at 429; National Tower, LLC v.
 Plainville Zoning Bd. of Appeals, 297 F.3d 14 (1st Cir.
-2002); see also, e.g., League of Arizona Cities et al. Joint Comments at 45; Smart Cities Coal.
-Reply at 33.
-As explained above, our interpretation that "telecommunications services" in Section 253(a) and "personal wireless services" in Section 332(c)(7)(B)(i)(II) are focused on the covered services that providers seek to provide - including the relevant service characteristics they seek to incorporate-not only is consistent with the text of those provisions but better reflects the broader policy goals of the Communications Act and the 1996 Act.
+2002); see also, e.g., League of Arizona Cities et al. Joint Comments at 45; Smart Communities Reply at 33.
+As explained above, our interpretation that "telecommunications services" in Section 253(a) and "personal wireless services" in Section 332(c)(7)(B)(i)(II) are focused on the covered services that providers seek to provide -including the relevant service characteristics they seek to incorporate-not only is consistent with the text of those provisions but better reflects the broader policy goals of the Communications Act and the 1996 Act.

-89 See WIA Comments at 39; T-Mobile Comments at 43-44.
+98 See WIA Comments at 39; T-Mobile Comments at 43-44.

-90 See, e.g., County of San Diego, 543 F.3d at 577, 579-80; City of St. Louis, 477 F.3d at 533-34; see also, e.g., Virginia Joint Commenters Comments, Exh.
+99 See, e.g., County of San Diego, 543 F.3d at 577, 579-80; City of St. Louis, 477 F.3d at 533-34; see also, e.g., Virginia Joint Commenters Comments, Exh.
 A at 39-41.
-Although the Ninth Circuit in County of San Diego found that "the unambiguous text of §253(a)" precluded a prior Ninth Circuit approach that found an effective prohibition (continued....)
+Although the Ninth Circuit in County of San Diego found that "the unambiguous text of §253(a)" precluded a prior Ninth Circuit approach that found an effective prohibition based on broad governmental discretion and the "mere possibility of prohibition," that holding is not implicated by our interpretations here.
+County of San Diego, 543 F.3d at 578; cf. City of St. Louis, 477 F.3d at 532.
+Consequently, those decisions do not preclude the Commission's interpretations here, see, e.g., Verizon Reply at 7, and we reject claims to the contrary.
+See, e.g., Smart Communities Comments at 60.